How to Achieve the Capacity of Asymmetric Channels: Paradigm 2: Integrated Scheme

-The basic idea of this approach is to use a coding scheme that is simultaneously good for lossless source coding as well as channel coding.
-The \emph{source coding} part is needed to create a biased input distribution from uniform bits, whereas the \emph{channel coding} part provides reliability for transmission over the channel.
-A provably capacity-achieving scheme was first proposed in \cite{HY13} in the context of polar codes.
-Such a scheme is reviewed in Section \ref{subsec:polar} and we refer the interested reader to \cite{MHSU14} for a more detailed illustration.
-Then, we describe how to extend the idea to sparse graph codes in Section \ref{subsec:sparse}.
+The basic idea of this approach is to use a coding scheme that is simultaneously good for lossless source coding and for channel coding.
+The \emph{source coding} part is needed to create a biased input distribution from uniform bits, whereas the \emph{channel coding} part provides reliability for the transmission over the channel.

+A provably capacity-achieving scheme was first proposed in \cite{HY13} in the context of polar codes (see also Chapter 3 of \cite{Hon13}).
+Such a scheme is reviewed in Section \ref{subsec:polar} and the interested reader is referred to \cite{MHSU14} for a more detailed illustration.
+Then, in Section \ref{subsec:sparse} we describe how to extend the idea to sparse graph codes.
+A similar scheme was proposed in \cite{MuMi10} under MAP decoding.
+On the contrary, our approach employs a low-complexity belief-propagation algorithm.